 George Neavoll was a long-time Portland resident and friend of Gerald E. Talbot.
 The Collection contains items representing “three important periods in the liberation struggle” (his words) for African Americans and Africans, consisting of souvenir cup from W.E.B.
 Dubois's home in Accra, Ghana; photocopies of newspaper articles from the Topeka Capital Journal (KS) series on Brown vs. Board of Education of Topeka, Kansas (April 18-25, 1993) and subsequent court action (June 22, 1993); Nelson Mandela poster; 2003 Ebony calendar - Great Black Americans.
 2 ft.

 Harold E. Richardson (1922-1993) was born in Portland and attended West School and Portland High School.
-Richardson’s election to the Portland Water District Board in 1963 made him the first African American elected to public office in Maine.
+Richardson was elected to the Portland Water District Board in 1963.
 He served on the Board until at least 1987, including a stint as president in the late 60s.
 He was very active in the Portland community: his contributions include service on the Maine State Law Enforcement Planning and Assistance Agency and membership in the Mt.
 Lebanon Masonic Lodge and Deering Lions Club, among many others.
 The Papers contain his scrapbook, documenting his many contributions to the Portland community, including serving on the Portland Water District Board, photographs, and a 1949 certificate of membership in the Mt.
 Lebanon Masonic Lodge. ca. 1931-1991 2.25 ft.

 Visible Black History is a partnership of H. H. Price and Gerald E. Talbot to make accessible the history of African Americans in Maine through publications and presentations.
 The Archives contains research materials and published writings on African Americans in Maine and New England.
 1996-2006 4 ft.